TeamHaircut/ArcGISparksApplicationUI/README.md

 ![alt text](https://github.com/TeamHaircut/ArcGISparksApplicationUI/blob/master/arcgis_pic3.png)
 <p align="center">Photo Gallery View<br><br></p>

-disclaimer: *project not affiliated with the National Park Service*
+<b>The arrowhead symbol is the official insignia and registered mark of the National Park Service.
+This project is in no way affiliated with the United States National Park Service.</b>